RoadMarkingPJ/RMD/README.md

 ## Update
 - The original dataset in the paper has been ameliorated by adding more symbolic road marking classes such as [bus stop].
 As now, the dataset has 31 classes.
-- The annotation mistake of some classes also has been changed.
+- The annotation mistakes of some classes also have been changed.
 The names of classes and their corresponding RGB values are below.

 |    Name   | RGB value
 :----: | :----------: